 For the Pingxi Lantern Festival, 100-150 lanterns are released at the same time.
 This is done in 20-minute intervals (9 releases in total per night) from 6 to 9 PM, for a total of 900 lanterns (first night) and 1350 lanterns (second night).

-Because space is limited in these tiny villages, and the event has become so popular (and crowded!), it is now spread over two different days, usually (but not always!) the two Saturdays closest to Lantern Festival.
+Because space is limited in these tiny villages, and the event has become so popular (and crowded!), it is now spread over two different days, with usually the second one being on the actual Lantern Festival Day.

 Each of these two days is at a different location in Pingxi area.
 In recent years, Shifen and Pingxi villages usually host the events, but not on the train tracks where tourists usually set off sky lanterns throughout the year.